j2store/userguide/example_to_create_a_simple_product.md

-# Example to create a simple product
+# Example to Create a Simple Product

 **J2Store** implements an innovative concept in creating products.
 It uses the Joomla articles as products.
 So to create a product is to create an article.